oicu8/bbPress-Premium-Membership-Bitcoins/readme.md

 It will add Premium Membership and Bitcoin/Altcoin Gateway to your bbPress Forum & Customer Support System.
 You can mark some topics on your forum/customer support system as Premium and can easily monetise it with Bitcoins/altcoins.
 Pay to read bbPress Premium Topics and Replies, Pay to add new replies to the topic, Pay to create new topics on bbPress.
 It integrated with [GoUrl Pay-Per-Membership](https://wordpress.org/plugins/gourl-bitcoin-payment-gateway-paid-downloads-membership/).
 You can add premium user support to your web site using bbPress.
 Any user can place questions (create new topic in bbPress), and only paid/premium users will see your answers.
-Accept Bitcoin, BitcoinCash, Litecoin, Dash, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit on bbPress Online
+Accept Bitcoin, BitcoinCash, Litecoin, Neutron, Dogecoin, Speedcoin, Reddcoin, Potcoin, Feathercoin, Vertcoin, Peercoin, MonetaryUnit on bbPress Online

 * Author URI: [https://gourl.io](https://gourl.io)
 * Plugin Page: [https://gourl.io/bbpress-premium-membership.html](https://gourl.io/bbpress-premium-membership.html)